 Also common in early America was to name the eldest son after the father.
 This was to eliminate any ambiguity and ensure that the eldest son inherited, in the event the father died intestate, Primogeniture (the exclusive right of the eldest son to inherit the father's entire estate) being the law in those times.

-- please contact us regarding any broken links - or to suggest or submit further content
+- please contact us regarding any broken links - or - to request additional information -

 Copyright 2015-2024.
 The Jameson Network.© All Rights Reserved.